Dissertations

 What is important?

-Withholding access to a dissertation
+Withholding access to your dissertation

 In exceptional cases, authors of a dissertation may request a temporary withholding of access, restricting access to the dissertation in the university library.
 This is only possible if economic or legal interests are at risk.
 The embargo must be approved by the program director.
 The standard embargo period is one year, with a legally defined maximum duration of five years.